Updated for 2017!

 How to Get It

 By paying $15 on top of the regular parking fee, you will be allowed to pull into designed areas of currently existing Disney parking lots.
-Since the current parking fee for automobiles is $20, the preferred-parking total would then be $35.
+Since the current parking fee for automobiles is $20, the preferred-parking total then becomes $35.

 If you stay in Disney resort hotels, you have parking fees included in your room rate.
 You will simply need to pay $15 for the closer preferred parking place.